 Welcome to the web site of Ganden Buddhist Centre (and The World Peace Café) situatedon North Bridge, Halifax, our Buddhist Centre and Café are a unique development, creating a blend of healthy eating, relaxed lifestyle and peace of mind.
-We offer meditation classes for relaxation, in-depth study of Buddhism, organic, vegetarian food and is open for everyone to enjoy.
+We offer meditation classes for relaxation, in-depth study of Buddhism, vegetarian food and is open for everyone to enjoy.

 Ganden Centre is part of The New Kadampa Tradition of Buddhism and has been running classes in Halifax since 1993.
 Our move to North Bridge in 2003 saw the addition of The World Peace Cafe and has been a haven of tranquillity, good food and education ever since.